rlooq/pelican_blog/content/articles/20190315_out_of_focus.md

 Title: Out of Focus
 Date: 2019-03-15
+Description: The difficulty of obsessions in an world with short attention span.

 "Don't bend; don't water it down; don't try to make it logical; don't edit your own soul according to the fashion.
 Rather, follow your most intense obsessions mercilessly" says Kafka.